Lusail Stadium

-The stadium is located about 20 km north of Doha.
+The stadium is located about 20 km north of Doha, in the city of Lusail.
 Lusail Stadium was inaugurated on 9 September 2022 with the Lusail Super Cup game.

 Construction

-The procurement process for the stadium conversion began in 2014.
+The Procurement process for the stadium conversion began in 2014.
 The stadium was built as a joint venture by HBK Contracting and the China Railway Construction Corporation.

 Like the other stadiums planned for the 2022 World Cup, the Lusail Stadium is cooled using solar power and is claimed to have zero carbon footprint.

 Construction began on 11 April 2017.
 Completion of the stadium was originally scheduled for 2020.
 It was then to host three friendly matches until the 2022 World Cup, but as the completion of the stadium was postponed, it is subsequently hosting 10 games including the final.

 Following the World Cup, it is expected to be reconfigured into a 40,000-seat stadium.
 Excess seating will be removed and other parts of the building repurposed as a community space with shops, cafés, athletic and education facilities, and a health clinic.

 Like other stadiums constructed for the 2022 FIFA World Cup, Lusail Stadium received a five-star rating on 16 August 2022 for its design and construction from the GSAS.

 A 2021 investigation by The Guardian revealed that over 6,500 migrant workers from Bangladesh, India, Pakistan, Nepal and Sri Lanka died between 2010 and 2020 during construction of World Cup venues in Qatar.
 The figures used by The Guardian did not include occupation or place of work so deaths could not be definitively associated with the World Cup construction programme.
 Commenting on the investigation, Construction News recalled.

-Sports
+Hosted events

 Lusail Super Cup

 On 9 September 2022, the Lusail Stadium hosted the Saudi-Egyptian Super Cup, a tournament that served as a rehearsal for the World Cup finals, held between the two teams of Al Hilal, the 2021–22 Saudi Arabian champion, and Zamalek, the 2021–22 Egyptian champion, in front of 77,575 fans.
 The two sides played out 1–1 draw, with Al Hilal triumphing 4–1 after a penalty shootout.

 2022 FIFA World Cup

-Lusail Stadium hosted 10 matches during the 2022 FIFA World Cup, including the final.
+The Lusail Stadium hosted ten matches during the 2022 FIFA World Cup, including the final.

-During the World Cup quarterfinal, American journalist Grant Wahl collapsed at the stadium.
-He could not be revived.
-The cause of death was an aneurysm.
-After that game, a staff member died after he fell down from a high altitude.
+2023 AFC Asian Cup

+The Lusail Stadium hosted the opening match and the final of the 2023 AFC Asian Cup.

+2024 FIFA Intercontinental Cup

+The Lusail Stadium hosted the final of the 2024 FIFA Intercontinental Cup.

+2025 FIFA Arab Cup

+The Lusail Stadium hosted six matches including the final of the 2025 FIFA Arab Cup.

+2026 Finalissima

+The Lusail Stadium hosted the 2026 Finalissima, a match between Spain, winners of UEFA Euro 2024, and Argentina, winners of the 2024 Copa América.